-Research in my laboratory is focused on using the tools of synthetic organic chemistry, structural biology, genetics, and mathematical modeling to gain insight into how signaling networks transmit information in normal and disease settings.
-We use chemistry to answer questions that cannot be addressed by the use of biochemistry or genetics—in this way we seek to provide tools that fill in gaps left behind by more traditional approaches.
-Our multidisciplinary work involves many collaborations with cell and organismal biologists, systems biologists, structural biologists, and computational biologists.
+Research in my laboratory is focused on using the tools of synthetic organic chemistry, biochemistry, structural biology, and genetics to gain insight into how signaling networks transmit information in normal and disease settings.
+Our guiding principle is to use chemistry to answer questions that cannot be addressed by the use of biochemistry or genetics alone—in this way we seek to provide tools which fill in the gaps left behind by more traditional approaches.